parkrevil/bunner/TEST_GUIDE.md

 ### 🏠 **Root Modules**

-Each root test module is created per target function or feature, with the module name matching the function/feature name.
+Each root test module must be created per target function, with the module name matching the function name.
+In other words, create one root module for each function under test (e.g., 5 functions → 5 root modules).

-> **Example:** `mod serialize`
+> **Example:** For a function named `serialize`, the root test module should be `mod serialize`.

 ### 📂 **File Placement**